-Matthew H. Hawes helps clients navigate every aspect of employee benefits, executive compensation, and equity compensation; including the drafting and design of qualified pension and profit-sharing plans, health and welfare arrangements, deferred compensation plans, and employee agreements.
-He also performs employee benefits due diligence reviews in the mergers and acquisitions context, and he advises companies on regulatory compliance with the US Internal Revenue Code, ERISA, COBRA, and HIPAA.
+Matthew H. Hawes helps clients navigate every aspect of employee benefits, executive compensation, and equity compensation, including the drafting and design of qualified pension and profit-sharing plans, health and welfare arrangements, deferred compensation plans, and employee agreements, as well as compliance with reporting, fiduciary responsibility, and prohibited transaction requirements of the Internal Revenue Code (IRC) and ERISA.

 Previously, Matt was a law clerk for Judge Susan P. Graber of the US Court of Appeals for the Ninth Circuit.
 He also worked as a tax associate in a New York-based law firm, where he advised clients on US federal tax issues, including the consequences of capital markets transactions, private equity investments, and mergers and acquisitions.
 In that capacity he represented clients in tax controversy matters before the IRS and US federal courts.